markwragg/markwragg.github.io/drafts/AzCostTools.md

 $Cost | Show-CostAnalysis
 ```

 This is best experienced with `PSparklines` installed of course, but again it works without it.
 It generates a daily cost chart with a slightly more useful default height, but if your cost data returned one or more budgets, we convert one of those into a daily average and then use that to colour the daily cost chart to show where you were over budget (in red) and under budget (in green).
 If your subscription doesn't have a budget, the chart is white.
-It also shows a little summary for each Subscription detailing the budget used, the daily budget calculation it geenrated, your peak daily cost, the most/least expensive date and total cost.
+It also shows a little summary for each Subscription detailing the budget used, the daily budget calculation it generated, your peak daily cost, the most/least expensive date and total cost.
 If there's a budget configured, the cost is in green if you're within that overall budget and red if it's over.

 The tool then breaks down the costs by service type, creating a chart with different colours for each type, and again summarising the most/least expensive services and their cost.
 It will do this for up to 15 service types (after which we sort of ran out of console colours).